 Creating and Organising content:

-First, you need to create content for specific departments and organize the content according to its department.
+First, you need to create content for specific departments and organise the content according to its department.
 Helpie allows you to create articles and categories.

 The four departments are the categories and content to the specific departments are the articles.
 Go to Dashboard -> Helpie Kb Wiki -> Add Category.
 Create all the four departments (Product Managers, Designers, Developers, Marketing team) as categories.